-This is an example for copying SharePoint list items while bringing over all their metadata, including version history, attachments, permissions, authors and timestamps between one SharePoint lists to another.
+This is an example of copying SharePoint list items while bringing over all their metadata, including version history, attachments, permissions, authors, and timestamps between one SharePoint lists to another.
 You can apply this pattern to copy documents between one SharePoint library to another.

 - Click Powershell from the app menu.

 - Type Import-Module Sharegate.